HaiyanJia-Lehigh/DataVisualization/Tableau.md

 - Hit OK.

 **Saving the Dashboard and Publishing to the Web**
-- Under File > Save to Tableau Public As > Choose a descriptive name for your viz page.
+- Under Server > Tableau Public > Save to Tableau Public As > Choose a descriptive name for your viz page.
+- A pop-up window may appear, saying "Data Extract Required."
+Click "Create Data Extract" > Extract > Save, and then retry save to Tableau Public.
 - There may be a checkbox that says “Show Sheets as Tabs”.
 But you want people just to see your Dashboard, not the sheets that went into it.
 Make sure it is unchecked.
 - Once your dashboard is saved to the web you will get a preview screen.
 You’ll see a URL and embed.
-Copy the embed code.
-- At your GitHub.io site, click create a new file.
-Give the file a short, descriptive name and don't foget.html
-- You have a title and name on the viz already at Tableau.
-So rather than adding html to the page, just paste the embed code into the top line and Commit.
-- Click Copy Path to see the viz displayed on your html page.
+Copy the embed code, and use it for your GitHub.io page.